 AMY JOY HOSTERMAN

-I’m fascinated by geological process, the formation and transformation of materials, and the direct relationship these processes have to the technical processes we use in ceramic work.
+I’m fascinated by geological process, the formation and transformation of natural materials, and the direct relationship these processes have to the technical processes we use in ceramic work.
 I use ceramic sculpture to illustrate our relationships with the environment as we attempt to control it, and examine ironies by creating miniature representations of near-reality.
 I look for humor in the maddening absurdities of everyday life in American culture, and create detailed scrutinies of my personal observations on consumption, communication, relationship to material, labor, and value.
 Currently I am exploring a Ceramic Journal project, creating a series of tiles made from laboriously hand-processed clay, used as pages for quickly-drawn sketches which illustrate personal grievances and inside jokes with myself.
 “You Had To Be There” is a study of my own personal and creative ironies.